Brandon Lowe Player Props: Rays vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks 19th in MLB with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Giants has a collective 8.6 K/9, which ranks 18th in the league.

-- The Giants' 3.92 team ERA ranks ninth across all league pitching staffs.
+- The Giants have the ninth-ranked team ERA across all league pitching staffs (3.97).

-- Giants pitchers combine to surrender 122 home runs (one per game), the third-fewest in the league.
+- Giants pitchers combine to allow 123 home runs (one per game), the third-fewest in baseball.

-- Walker (4-1) takes the mound for the Giants in his ninth start of the season.
-He has a 2.40 ERA in 41 1/3 innings pitched, with 44 strikeouts.
+- The Giants will look to Junis (3-3) in his second start of the season.

-- His last appearance came out of the bullpen on Saturday when the righty threw one scoreless inning against the Texas Rangers while giving up just one hit.
+- In his most recent appearance -- out of the bullpen on Sunday -- the right-hander tossed scoreless two-thirds of an inning against the Texas Rangers while surrendering one hit.

-- The 27-year-old has an ERA of 2.40, with 9.6 strikeouts per nine innings, in 30 games this season.
-Opponents have a .247 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.